 Despite the occasional concert, it would take eight years after the accident before he toured properly.

-Bob has said that Sara Dylan gave him everything he didn’t have in his life.
+Bob has said that Sara Dylan gave him everything he didn’t have in his life (including a beautiful daughter).
 He wanted stability and normalcy, which she offered.
-She had no interest in the celebrity lifestyle, and was happy to stay at home and take care of their children.
+She had no interest in the celebrity lifestyle and was happy to stay at home and take care of their children.

 But on one fateful morning in February of 1977, Sara came downstairs to the kitchen in their Malibu home to find Bob eating breakfast with his girlfriend and their children.
 This was the last straw for Sara Dylan, the pair had a dispute, in which she claimed he hit her in the jaw.
 She filed for divorce just a few days later.